nekonistyle/myBackend/README.md

 # persistent-servant-elm-example

-Backend : Haskell with "persistent" and "servant" Frontend : Elm with "servent-elm" on Haskell.
+Backend : Haskell with "persistent" and "servant".

+Frontend : Elm with "servent-elm" on Haskell.